EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 Over the last year EngineerBetter worked with [Smarsh](https://www.smarsh.com/), introducing new ways of working that enabled **continuous deployment** of **19 data services** and **20 apps** across **multiple vSphere environments** in a **regulated investment bank in 10 weeks** - and that was just the start!

+> "We needed people to not just speak about the 'right' thing or merely do it for others, we needed a team to partner with our engineers, model and teach the 'right' thing so that it became pervasive organizationally.
+EngineerBetter does just that and with an empathetic approach that had my teams eager to work with them more often."
+> ### Kyle Campos - EVP Technology, Smarsh

 In this blog post we'll talk about the **methodology** we used, the **technical implementation** and challenges, and what _we_ learned from the experience.

 ## Outcomes